nigamsakshi2502/HeroSolutions-AI/Challenge2.md

 <h3>Invoke the Gesture Management API</h3>
 <ol>
   <strong>
-      <li>To start with, update the API Key and Endpoint in Web.Config</li>
+      <li>To start with, have to update the API Key, Endpoint, Prediction Key and Iteration name in Web.Config</li>
       <li>Train your model in 'customvision.ai'</li>
       <li>After training your model publish it</li>
       <img src="http://139.59.61.161/MSWorkshop2019/custom/custom1.jpg" alt="image" style="max-width: 100%;">